-Significant changes in regulatory requirements mean that email use has never been more in the spotlight, and organizations now need to consider more than ever how users share sensitive email both internally and externally.
+Significant changes in regulatory requirements mean that email use has never been more in the spotlight, and organisations now need to consider more than ever how users share sensitive email both internally and externally.
 Whether using Microsoft Outlook, Webmail, Gmail or the latest mobile devices, users are under increasing pressure to not make mistakes and to make the right decisions regarding appropriate security.

-> The email security knowledge gap
+The email security knowledge gap

-> Research shows that many organizations suffer from significant gaps in their users’ understanding of when an email is safe to send.
+Research shows that many organisations suffer from significant gaps in their users’ understanding of when an email is safe to send.
 In a recent survey conducted on behalf of Egress, 44% of IT leaders said that lack of awareness was a leading cause of data breaches, while 36% indicated that breaches were caused by a lack of training.
 Over a third of employees said they were simply unaware that certain information should not have been shared.
 The problem really starts with the widespread challenges that the average user must contend with:

-> - Have they been sent malware?
+- Have they been sent malware?

 - Are they replying to an email with sensitive content?